fractaledmind/chaotic_job/README.md

   [:return, "Job#perform"]}>
 ```

 It generates all possible glitch scenarios by performing your job once with a [`TracePoint`](https://docs.ruby-lang.org/en/master/TracePoint.html) that captures every event executed as a part of your job running.
-The block that you pass to `run_simulation` will be called for each scenario, allowing you to make assertions about the behavior of your job under all scenarios.
+The block that you pass to `test_simulation` will be called for each scenario, allowing you to make assertions about the behavior of your job under all scenarios.

-If you want to have the simulation run against a larger collection of scenarios, you can capture a custom callstack using the `ChaoticJob::Tracer` class and pass it to the `run_simulation` method as the `callstack` parameter.
+If you want to have the simulation run against a larger collection of scenarios, you can capture a custom callstack using the `ChaoticJob::Tracer` class and pass it to the `test_simulation` method as the `callstack` parameter.
 A `Tracer` is initialized with a block that determines which `TracePoint` events to collect.
 You then call `capture` with a block that defines the code to be traced.
 The default `Simulation` tracer collects all events for the passed job and then traces the job execution, essentially like this:

 ```ruby
 job_file_path = YourJob.instance_method(:perform).source_location&.first